 At Newtown Nursery School the children benefit from an enabling learning environment that is spacious and light, where there are opportunities to use open ended resources, have creative explorations and engage in imaginative play.
 The children are supported in their play and learning by qualified teachers, teaching assistants and nursery officers.
 All of whom are highly qualified and have a wealth of knowledge and experience.

-We follow the Early Years Foundation Stage (EYFS 2017) the statutory framework that sets the standards for Learning, Development and Care for children from birth up to 5.
+We follow the Revised Early Years Foundation Stage 2021 that sets the standards for Learning, Development and Care for children from birth up to 5.

 Our practice is shaped by four guiding principles: